 As part of his residency with the Seattle Symphony, Bermel will serve as the workshop director for the annual Merriman Family Young Composers Workshop, where he will guide 10 pre-college-age students through a 12-week workshop to create new chamber pieces that will be performed by Seattle Symphony musicians at a culminating performance.
 One of Bermel’s works will be introduced to 10,000 school children through the Seattle Symphony’s Link Up program which he will conduct in March.

-Composition Faculty, Bowdoin International Music Festival
+Composer in Residence, Bowdoin International Music Festival

 Program Director, CULTIVATE Composers Institute